Peter Keisler

-Background
+Education

 Keisler was born in Hempstead, New York.
 A 1977 graduate from George W. Hewlett High School in Long Island, he went to Yale University both for undergraduate and law school.
-As an undergraduate, Keisler was the Chairman of the Party of the Right (Yale) and the Speaker of the Yale Political Union.
+As an undergraduate, Keisler was the Speaker of Yale Political Union, a debate society, and the Chairman of one of its seven parties, the Party of the Right.
+He was also a member of the secret society for conservative students, the Calliopean Society.
 He graduated magna cum laude from Yale College in 1981 and then entered Yale Law School.
-In 1982, he helped to co-found the Federalist Society, a conservative thinktank.
+In 1982, he helped to co-found the Federalist Society, a conservative think tank.
 He received his J.D. in 1985.
-After law school, Keisler clerked for Judge Robert Bork on the D.C.
-Circuit from 1985 to 1986.
-After this clerkship, he joined the Office of Legal Counsel under President Ronald Reagan.
-There, he worked on the failed Supreme Court nomination of his former boss, Robert Bork, and then on successful Supreme Court nomination of Anthony Kennedy.
-Afterward, Keisler served as a clerk for Justice Kennedy in 1988.
-One of his fellow clerks during that year was Miguel Estrada, another conservative nominee to the D.C.
-Circuit whose nomination was controversially filibustered by the Democrats in 2003.